reiver/star-wars-toy-photography/README.md

 (If you are curious, I have _both_ **S.H.Figuarts Star Wars** action figures, and **Hasbro Star Wars The Black Series** action figures.)

+#### My First Action Figure

+If you are curious, I started off with an S.H.Figuarts _Death Trooper_.

+Knowing what I know now I'd say that was probably a good choice for a first Star Wars action figure, as S.H.Figuarts tend to be more _posable_ than the alternatives in the ¹⁄₁₂ scale — in the 6 inch scale;
+and often have a higher level of detail than the alternative brands in the ¹⁄₁₂ scale — in the 6 inch scale.

+But my collection at the ¹⁄₁₂ scale -- at the 6 inch scale -- is made up of both _S.H.Figuarts Star Wars_ action figures, and _Hasbro Star Wars The Black Series_ action figures.

 ### Action Figure Scales